-Opened in 1988 by Bettye Gray, whose family has been central to the Cornish hotel scene since 1908, The Nare was the county’s first luxury establishment.
-Today, owner Toby Ashworth continues, superbly, to uphold his beloved grandmother’s vision of warm, traditional hospitality and his many regular guests are drawn by the enveloping kindness, the offer of collection by car from their home, the location on stunning Carne Beach and the good food in the splendid dining room, where waitresses dart about in black skirts and white pinnies and the flambée trolley is on hand.
-Children are embraced.
-Dogs have their own menus.
-There’s a fine spa with two pools.
-No bothersome advance booking is required for activities: in fact, Toby likes nothing better than to suggest a sail in his Cornish Crabber, picnic stowed, or to visit some of the many gardens nearby.
-The hotel also has its own motor launch, Alice Rose.
+Opened in 1989 by Bettye Gray, whose family has been central to the Cornish hotel scene since 1908, The Nare was the county’s first luxury establishment.
+Today, owner Toby Ashworth excels in upholding his grandmother’s vision of warm, traditional hospitality and his many regular guests are drawn by the enveloping kindness, the offer of collection by car from their home, the location on stunning Carne Beach and the fine food in the splendid dining room, where waitresses dart about in white pinnies and the flambée trolley is on hand.
+Children are embraced, dogs have their own menus, and there’s a fine spa with two pools.
+No bothersome advance booking is required for activities: in fact, Toby likes nothing better than to suggest a sail in his Cornish Crabber with picnic ready-stowed, or to visit one of the many gardens nearby.
+The hotel even has its own motor launch, Alice Rose.
 A unique address, perfect for extended families.
-Doubles from £290.

 Want to find out more?
 Visit the hotel's .

 Back to all Great British Hotels